Agroforestry

 Agroforestry (also known as agro-sylviculture or forest farming) is a land use management system that integrates trees with crops or pasture.
 It combines agricultural and forestry technologies.
 As a polyculture system, an agroforestry system can produce timber and wood products, fruits, nuts, other edible plant products, edible mushrooms, medicinal plants, ornamental plants, animals and animal products, and other products from both domesticated and wild species.

 Agroforestry can be practiced for economic, environmental, and social benefits, and can be part of sustainable agriculture.
 Apart from production, benefits from agroforestry include improved farm productivity, healthier environments, reduction of risk for farmers, beauty and aesthetics, increased farm profits, reduced soil erosion, creating wildlife habitat, less pollution, managing animal waste, increased biodiversity, improved soil structure, and carbon sequestration.

 Agroforestry practices are especially prevalent in the tropics, especially in subsistence smallholdings areas, with particular importance in sub-Saharan Africa.
 Due to its multiple benefits, for instance in nutrient cycle benefits and potential for mitigating droughts, it has been adopted in the US and Europe.

 Definition

 At its most basic, agroforestry is any of various polyculture systems that intentionally integrate trees with crops or pasture on the same land.
-An agroforestry system is intensively managed to optimize helpful interactions between the plants and animals included, and "uses the forest as a model fpractices".
+An agroforestry system is intensively managed to optimize helpful interactions between the plants and animals included, and "uses the forest as a model of practices".
 The integration of tree species into farming systems initiates the development of an agroecological succession akin to natural vegetation.
 Hence, agroforestry is applied agroecology.

 Agroforestry shares principles with polyculture practices such as intercropping, but can also involve much more complex multi-strata agroforests containing hundreds of species.
 Agroforestry can also utilise nitrogen-fixing plants such as legumes to restore soil nitrogen fertility.
 Many farmers practicing agroforestry do not identify their land use as "agroforestry", signaling a need for greater education and awareness to increase adoption of these sustainable practices.